ssedinnn/IT-Home-Lab/Lab 04 - Group Policy Management/README.md

 - This lab reinforced the importance of selecting the correct Group Policy setting, verifying that the policy is applied using `gpresult`, and understanding that some Group Policy changes may require a system restart before they fully take effect.

 ## *What I Learned*
+- I learned how Organizational Units (OUs) are used to organize Active Directory objects and scope Group Policy settings.
+- I learned how to create and link Group Policy Objects (GPOs) to Organizational Units.
+- I learned the difference between **User Configuration** and **Computer Configuration** policies and how each applies to different Active Directory objects.
+- I learned how to centrally manage desktop settings and security restrictions using Group Policy.
+- I learned how organizations use Group Policy to standardize system configurations and improve security across domain-joined computers.
+- I learned how to troubleshoot Group Policy issues by verifying policy application with `gpresult`, using `gpupdate /force`, and recognizing when a system restart is required for certain policies to fully apply.

 ## *Next Steps*
+In the next lab, I will configure **domain-wide password and account lockout policies** using the **Default Domain Policy**.
+This will include password complexity requirements, minimum password length, password history, maximum password age, account lockout thresholds, lockout duration, and reset account lockout settings to further strengthen security within the Active Directory environment.